 Also, go shopping early in the week when they stock up on new items, salad packs for example.
 If you go later that week the item on that shelf will be empty and you might end up buying a costlier organic version of that same salad packet.

-7) Create a shopping list to save money on groceries
+7) Create a shopping list to save money

 Look at your pantry and refrigerator before you go shopping.
 Note down what items you need to buy.
 This way you will buy only what you need.

 This will also avoid a situation where you bought eggs only to find when you get home that you already have them at home.
 Making a shopping list even on your smartphone is handy and will save you from waiting for money to buy that you don’t need or you already have them.